DIY Wood Bunny for Spring Decor

 Cut a rectangular base 5″ by 8″

-Once the bunny is cut out, sand the outside edges.
+Once the wood bunny is cut out, sand the outside edges.

-Paint the front and back white, with two coats, maybe three.
+Paint the front and if the wood bunnies in white you will need two coats, maybe three.

-Paint the outside edge with pink for girl bunnies, or blue for boy bunnies.
+Paint the outside edge of the wood bunny with pink for girl bunnies, or blue for boy wood bunnies.
 Place a tiny bit of pink (blue) paint along the very edge of the front of the bunny.

 Let dry very well.

-Apply wood glue to the bottom of the rabbit and attach.
+Apply wood glue to the bottom of the bunny and attach.
 Screw in the base to the bottom of the bunny.

 I chose to make my bunny a girl so I added pink edging and made the ribbon pink and floral.
 If you want to make it a boy bunny after you paint the edges blue, give him a bow tie ribbon.